-If you love Japanese restaurants and their entertaining hibachi dinners, this is the recipe for you.
-Keep reading for an easy and super flavorful hibachi salmon recipe in a Japanese steakhouse style!
+If you love Japanese restaurants and their entertaining hibachi dinners, this Hibachi Salmon Recipe is the dish for you.
+Let's bring that Japanese steakhouse experience to our home kitchen!

-Whether you have a proper hibachi grill, Blackstone griddle, or just a big skillet on the stove...you can recreate the flavors of this traditional cooking style any night of the week with these easy recipes:
+Whether you have a proper hibachi grill, cast iron griddle or just a big skillet on the stove...you can recreate the flavors of this traditional Japanese cooking style any night of the week with any of my easy hibachi-style recipes:

 Let's get this hibachi party started!